ASNA/SunFarm/docs/program-bootstrap.md

 ## Putting all together

-The concepts described in this topic are advanced topics, but general understanding is crucial when maintaining Nomad migrated Applications.
+The concepts described in this topic are advanced topics, but general understanding is crucial when maintaining Monarch&reg; migrated Applications.

 Since we have isolated the **Bootstrap** Boilerplate code into its own little source file, let's run a step by step *Debugging* session to put all these ideas together and make some sense of it.